-Can you share the rationale for the pre-notification strategy for cohort D?
+Can you share the rationale for the pre-notification strategy?

-We are implementing a new system called MailJet to help us with the issues related to internet service providers (e.g. Gmail, Office 365) blocking our email invitations.
+We have implemented a new system called MailJet to help us with the issues related to internet service providers (e.g. Gmail, Office 365) blocking our email invitations.
 We have also been working to trial new activity that aims to improve our response rates and a pre-notification email (a warm up) to all graduates in that upcoming cohort.
 As we saw a positive return on email invitations, we determined that we will continue with the pre-notification strategy for future cohorts / collections.